-We just got back from one of our most relaxing glamping vacation in Canopi, Bintan and oh how I miss waking up to this sight of the clear blue skies.
+We just got back from one of our most relaxing glamping vacation in Canopi, Bintan and oh how I miss waking up to this sight of the clear blue skies from our tent.

-I’ve been recommending this unique experience to so many friends and no, I’m not paid nor sponsored to say this.
+I’ve been recommending this unique experience to so many friends and no, this wasn’t a sponsored or paid vacation.
 If you’re looking for a chillax holiday that’s not too far from home, then this is the perfect getaway for you.

 This also marks our first time travelling with friends and it proved to be a wonderful decision.
 Sophie had a wonderful time with her friends who go way back from her kindy days and we parents enjoyed the company as well.